University of Minnesota Administrative Policy

 • Advise administrators/supervisors on documentation, form, policy, or procedure interpretation.

-• Approve and sign all Phased Retirement Agreements.
+• Senior Director of Total Rewards approves and signs all Phased Retirement Agreements.

 • Ensure all payment of all benefits under the Phased Retirement Program, according to policy.

-• Any arrangement must be in writing and signed by the faculty member or continuous academic professional, the unit administrator, dean or other appropriate senior leader and the Senior Director, Total Compensation (Office of Human Resources).
+• Ensures all arrangements are in writing and signed by the faculty member or academic professional with a continuous appointment, the unit administrator, dean or other appropriate senior leader and the Senior Director, Total Rewards

 History